-Ellen R. Fish is an Executive Vice President and Chief Lending Officer with CFG Community Bank.
+Ellen R. Fish is an Executive Vice President and Chief Lending Officer with Hamilton Bank.

-Fish currently serves on the board of directors for the Maryland Chamber of Commerce, Leadership Baltimore County, Towson University Foundation and Roland Park Country School.
-She has held numerous leadership roles and is the immediate past President for Network 2000, Inc.
+Fish currently serves on the board of directors for the Maryland Chamber of Commerce, Leadership Baltimore County and Towson University Foundation.
+She has held numerous leadership roles and is a past President for Network 2000, Inc.

 Ms. Fish is also the founder and creator of the Small Business Resource Center, where she worked with Towson University’s College of Business and Economics to create a valuable means to providing strategies to assist small businesses.
 The Small Business Resource Center is often singled out as an example of how corporations can work cooperatively with various levels of government.
 With the Small Business Resource Center, Ms. Fish was able to mentor its first executive director through all aspects of launching a new business including financing, marketing, human resources, and interpersonal conflict issues.